Loui Eriksson: Dallas Stars (2006–2013)

-In the 2003 NHL Entry Draft, the Dallas Stars drafted Eriksson in the second round with the 33rd overall pick.
+In the 2003 NHL entry draft, the Dallas Stars drafted Eriksson in the second round with the 33rd overall pick.
 After playing in his second season with Frölunda, Eriksson moved to North America and appeared in two pre-season games for Dallas in 2005.
 His professional debut in North America came on 6 October 2005, with the Stars' American Hockey League (AHL) affiliate, the Iowa Stars, in a game where Eriksson posted his first assist and point of the season.

 Eriksson's first NHL goal came in his debut, 4 October 2006, against the Colorado Avalanche.

 Two years later, he had a break-out season in 2008–09, where he led the Stars with 36 goals, placing him fifth in the West and 12th overall in goal-scoring.
 He was one of only three Stars to play in all 82 games of the season.

 Prior to the following season, on 2 October 2009, he was recognized as a significant offensive force of the Stars attack by re-signing to a six-year contract extension worth $25.5 million.

 Eriksson participated in his first NHL All-Star Game in 2011.
 He had a goal and two assists as well as the eventual game-winning empty-net goal to lead all players with four points (matched only by Shea Weber with four assists).
+Eriksson finished the 2010–11 season with 73 points (27 goals and 46 assists) in 79 games and was named a finalist for the Lady Byng Memorial Trophy for most gentlemanly play for the first time in his career, which ultimately went to Tampa Bay Lightning forward Martin St. Louis.